msyamf/framwork7/README.md

 > desktop or web apps with native look and feel.
 > It is also an indispensable prototyping tool to show working app prototype as soon as possible in case you need to.

+> You can use any tools you love when working with Framework7.
+> It doesn’t force you to use anything except plain HTML, CSS and JavaScript.
+> Creating apps with Framework7 is easy as creating website

 ### Required
 * node.js
 * cordova / phonegap